matheusgmc/stock-manager-api/README.md

 - create a new Sale, it must have payment method and status, product sold and the customer

-### Log - UseCases
+### History - UseCases

-- create a new log, on the day if it doesn't exist
+- create a new history, on the day if it doesn't exist
-- update a log by adding a new Sale
+- update a history by adding a new Sale